Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 However, it is just a JSON string, and we want it to be parsed to a C# POCO ("Plain Old C# Object").

 To do this, we first need the Class to convert to.
-The easiest way to do this is to download the [Helper classes file](https://github.com/PlayFab/PlayFab-Samples/blob/master/Samples/CSharp/AzureFunctions/CS2AFHelperClasses.cs), provided by PlayFab.
+The easiest way to do this is to use the PlayFab helper classes we downloaded and added above.
 It will contain all the Context Objects you need for the various deserialization use-cases.

 Now, we can actually deserialize the Context to `PlayerPlayStreamFunctionExecutionContext`: